daniel-koudouna/cs1002-automated-checker/README.md

 In general, to run a JUnit test class:

-`java -cp [path to junit:path to testing.jar:path to your own files] org.junit.runner.JUnitCore [Your own tests java file]`
+`java -cp [path to junit:path to testing.jar:path to your own files] [Your own tests java file]`

 e.g, in the project:

-`java -cp temp:lib/junit.jar:dist/testing.jar org.junit.runner.JUnitCore AppTests`
+`java -cp temp:lib/junit.jar:dist/testing.jar AppTests`